playrinc/FreeOS/README.md

 These are two libraries that are the foundation of FreeOS.

+Both libraries were written by Chris Galzerano - chrisg.co

 ## 1. ObjectiveCC
 **Bringing Foundation-Style Thinking to Pure C.**

 ## 2. CPUGraphics
 **Complex UI Rendering Engine without a GPU.
 Shapes, Colors, Text, and more.**
 **Much faster than LVGL.
 The fastest graphics library ever designed.
 Tested on tiny $3 chips and high res LCDs.**

+These libraries are very useful outside of FreeOS and can be used for any software project for their features.